AQUARIUM DISEASE PREVENTION;

-For more information about this, please read these articles (which include links to many research articles to support my claim): “AQUARIUM GH, KH, Ph, MINERAL CATIONS/ELECTROLYTES”.
+For more information about this, please read these articles (which include links to many research articles to support my points):

-As to pH, many aquarists will spend too much time chasing a “perfect” pH when a STABLE pH is more important (which I can speak to in the 1000s of aquariums I have maintained at different pH and other parameters).
+As to pH, many aquarists will spend too much time chasing a “perfect” pH when a STABLE pH is more important, which I can speak to in the 1000s of aquariums I have maintained at different pH and other parameters.
 I have seen Discus (a fish which comes from waters often under 6.5) breed in aquariums with a pH above 7.5.
-What is stressful is a pH that is not stable therefore a good KH or acid buffer is important.

 *Back to the Nitrogen cycle; High ammonia and nitrite levels make fish extremely susceptible to infection and will eventually kill the fish outright, of which maintaining an environment conducive to a healthy nitrogen cycle is important.
-This includes being aware of the dangers of certain medications and realizing that low pH environments are not conducive to proper nitrification, although at a pH of 6.7, most "total ammonia" is actually NH4 ammonia, but this can change quickly with a any condition that suddenly spikes one's aquarium pH, including a water change resulting in a sudden and deadly conversion of non toxic NH4 to very toxic NH3! (see the chart found in this article: Aquarium & Pond Test Kits; Ammonia and Ammonium Chart)
+This includes being aware of the dangers of certain medications and realizing that low pH environments are not always conducive to proper nitrification, although at a pH of 6.7, most "total ammonia" is actually NH4 ammonia, but this can change quickly with a any condition that suddenly spikes one's aquarium pH, including a water change resulting in a sudden and deadly conversion of non toxic NH4 to very toxic NH3!

 Prolonged nitrate levels above 50 ppm will stunt fish growth and lower fish immunity.
 Nitrates (along with Redox) are not a problems for fish health in the short term as ammonia is, however the statement that nitrates are not poisonous is another aquarium keeping myth.
 Nitrates over 30 ppm have been shown to kill cephalopods and nitrates over 20 ppm (some studies show even lower) have been shown to cause blue baby syndrome in humans, so why would long term exposure to higher nitrates not be detrimental to fish?